syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Nudge Command

-**Nudge** command move selected elements on the Diagram toward up, down, left or right by 1 pixel.
-The **Nudge** command is as follows.
+`nudge` command move selected elements on the Diagram toward up, down, left or right by 1 pixel.
+The Nudge command is as follows.

 <table>
 <tr>